Tornado Warning vs. Watch

 Also, stay away from windows because they can easily shatter from the strong winds or the debris they carry.

 Tornadoes can strike just about anywhere and cause a home to require very expensive repairs, like this home for example.
+Make sure to get get your family and pets to safety to ensure that

 Is a tornado warning or watch more dangerous?